Covid 19 coronavirus Delta outbreak: More than 260,000 vaccinations across the Waikato - NZ Herald

 • Whangamata Medical Centre

-Covid-19 tests are free. bu please ring first to make an appointment, the DHB says
+Covid-19 tests are free but please ring first to make an appointment, the DHB says.

 If you have cold or flu-like symptoms and are concerned about your risk of Covid-19, please ring Healthline (0800 358 5453).
 They will tell you if you need to be tested and what to do next.